matloff/revisit/README.md

 | Age      | Age (years)                                                              |
 | Diab     | Class variable (0 or 1)                                                  |

-As an illustration, suppose this code was written by the author of the study, in our  package file **examples/pima.R**.
+As an illustration, suppose code were written by the author of the study, in our  package file **examples/pima.R**.
 We copy that to the file **pima.R** in the directory from which we launched RStudio.
 (We could do this by hand before launch, or via the function **getexample()** included in the package.
-In the GUI version, we'd run this command before starting the add-in.)
+In the GUI version, we'd run the latter command before starting the add-in.)
 We then type 'pima' into the Filename box, and click Load Code.

 The screen now looks like this: